Make Employee Onboarding Process Flow Easy for HRs and New Joiners

-When the newcomers are given the opportunity to express themselves at their work, their self-esteem is enhanced, and they represent a positive identity even in a time of crisis.
+When newcomers are allowed to express themselves at work, their self-esteem is enhanced, and they represent a positive identity even in a crisis.
 Therefore, companies now employ the so-called “personal identity socialization” approach.
 This approach helps acknowledge the newcomers to express their unique perspectives and strengths from day one.
 This acts as a platform for bringing out the best and making them feel welcome.

 The approach has basically four principles: (i) breaking the traditional employment flow, (ii) helping newcomers to find their authentic fortitude, (iii) facilitating acquaintance with other organizational members (iv) encouraging newcomers to showcase their strengths in their work.

 The four principles will help a newcomer to get accustomed to a fresh start in a new social setting.
 It provides them with opportunities to show their individuality among their colleagues.
 The best way for an organization to advance its goals is when managers use their employees’ authentic core strengths from the beginning daily.
 But is it possible to expect this from the employees in their daily work?
 Organizations are reshaping their employee onboarding and socialization process using the four principles, keeping the employee-employer relationship light.